 It should be mentioned at this point that there is one group of suppliers and customers who aren’t necessarily changing.
 ‘Full LLU’ operators like Talk Talk have been supplying their own voice service over copper lines into their unbundled exchanges for some time, and these services are NOT included in the End of Life and End of Sale notices.

 The message for businesses and organisations at this time should be to start planning, to look at their estates and identify where they have PSTN and ISDN services and start to consider what to do about it.
-In many cases the alternative service, such as Claranet Hosted Voice, is already available, and normally offer substantial business benefits vs traditional PSTN/ISDN anyway.
+In many cases the alternative service, such as Claranet Hosted Voice and Teams Voice, is already available, and normally offer substantial business benefits vs traditional PSTN/ISDN anyway.
 There is nothing to be gained by waiting for the ‘last orders’ bell to ring before starting to move!

 We should shortly see the first of the ‘broadband only’ or ‘no line rental’ products come to the residential market, offering a cost-effective data-only connection.
 Many consumers have in effect migrated to mobile for their voice calls, so the ‘home landline’ has been gathering dust for a while now.
 Suppliers will target and seek to grow that segment.